 Also included in the Other Sources category is the gas tax transfer from the Intermodal Surface Transportation Fund.
 Gasoline tax receipts not dedicated for use by transportation agencies become available to the general fund.
-This amounted to \$8.5 million in FY 2001.
+As noted above this amount was \$0.9 million in FY 2002.

-The Unclaimed Property Transfer reflects funds which have escheated to the State.
+The Unclaimed Property Transfer reflects funds that have escheated to the State.
 They include unclaimed items such as bank deposits, funds held by life insurance companies, deposits and refunds held by utilities, dividends, and property held by courts and public agencies.
-The General Treasurer deposits escheated funds in the general fund, with deductions made for administrative costs.
-Unclaimed property transfers totaled \$4.5 million in FY 2001.
+The General Treasurer deposits escheated funds into the general fund, with deductions made for administrative costs.
+Unclaimed property transfers totaled \$7.4 million in FY 2002 and accounted for 0.3 percent of the State's general revenues for this period.

-Federal Receipts: In FY 2001, the State expended \$1.428 billion of revenues from the federal government, representing grants-in-aid and reimbursements to the State for expenditures for various health, welfare and educational programs and distribution of various restricted or categorical grants-in-aid.
+Federal Receipts: In FY 2002, the State expended \$1.477 billion of revenues from the federal government, representing grants-in-aid and reimbursements to the State for expenditures for various health, welfare and educational programs and distribution of various restricted or categorical grants-in-aid.

 Federal grants-in-aid reimbursements are normally conditioned to some degree, depending on the particular program being funded, on matching resources by the State ranging from a 50 percent matching expenditure to in-kind contributions.
 The largest categories of federal grants and reimbursements are made for medical assistance payments for the indigent (Title XIX) and Temporary Assistance to Needy Families (TANF).
 The federal participatory rates for Title XIX are recalculated annually, and the major determinant in the rate calculation is the relative wealth of the State.
-The federal match rate is 54.12% percent as of October 1, 2001.
+The federal match rate is 55.4 percent effective October 1, 2002.
 Beginning in FY 1997, TANF funds became block grants; state eligibility is conditional on maintenance of effort expenditure floors.